kogakure/website-jekyll-stefanimhoff.de/README.markdown

 ## Stuff I use on my website

-This is just some of the tools, packages, languages and stuff I used to build my website:
+These are just some of the tools, packages, languages and stuff I used to build my website:

 - [Jekyll](http://jekyllrb.com/)
 - [Octopress](https://github.com/octopress/octopress) to create posts and pages.